This rich and creamy protein hot chocolate earns its name by adding an egg to the mix! The egg not only adds extra protein, but also thickness.

 Instructions

-- In a medium saucepan, whisk the egg with the honey (or other sweetener of choice), cocoa powder, and salt.
+- In a separate saucepan, whisk the egg with the sweetener of choice, cocoa powder, and salt until a smooth slurry forms.

-- Place pot over medium heat and stir consistently for about 5-6 minutes or until the mixture has thickened.
+- Place pot over medium high heat and stir continuously for about 5-6 minutes or until the mixture has thickened.

-- Stir in the vanilla, as well as extra sweetener or stevia, to taste.
+- Remove the pot from the heat, and stir in the vanilla as well as extra sweetener or stevia to taste.

-- Top with whipped cream, marshmallows, cinnamon, etcetera, and enjoy!
+- Top with whipped cream, marshmallows, cinnamon, etc, and enjoy while warm.

 Notes